maxzheng/great-life-guide/README.md

 A Great Life Guide
 ==================

-A life is great when you are able to fully understand, do, and enjoy everything that life has to offer.
+Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
 This provides the steps to achieve that in a sustainable way, so everyone can be great every day.

 To be great, do these consistently: